avinassh/py-caskdb/README.md

 4. Figure out how to store the data on disk and the row pointer in the memory.
 Implement the get/set operations.
 Tests for the same are in `test_disk_store.py`
 5. Code from the task #2 and #3 should be enough to read an existing CaskDB file and load the keys into memory

-Use `make lint` to run mypy, black, and pytype static analyser.
+Use `make lint` to run mypy and black.
 Run `make test` to run the tests locally.
 Push the code to Github, and tests will run on different OS: ubuntu, mac, and windows.

 Not sure how to proceed?
 Then check the [hints](hints.md) file which contains more details on the tasks and hints.